Fantom-Factory/afSlim/readme.md

         h2 Element shortcut notation:

-          div#slimer This div has an ID of 'slimer' div.wombat This div has a class of 'wombat' div (style="color: red;") Attributes are specified in brackets

-          div You can still use tags in <abbr>HTML</abbr>
+        div#slimer This div has an ID of 'slimer' div.wombat This div has a class of 'wombat' div (style="color: red;") Attributes are specified in brackets div You can even embed <abbr>HTML</abbr> tags!

         | Use the pipe character for text.
           It also lets text be spanned